HCWhite26/TA-Systems-Playbook/UAT-Simulations/Cycle-1-Requisition-Creation.md

-# UAT Cycle 1 — Requisition Creation & Approval Routing
+# UAT Cycle 1 — Requisition Creation & Approval Routing (Corrected)

 ## Objective
-Validate that a requisition can be created successfully and that the approval workflow routes correctly based on business rules.
+Validate that a requisition is created only after headcount approval and that the TA workflow reflects the correct business process.

 ---

 ## PHASE 1 — Preconditions

-- User is logged in with correct role (Hiring Manager or Recruiter)
+- Manager has submitted a headcount (HC) request
-- Access to “Create Requisition” is enabled
+- HRBP and Finance have approved the HC request
-- Approval chain exists (Manager → HRBP → TA Lead)
+- Hiring Manager has notified the Talent Acquisition Manager (TAM)
-- Job profile exists (Talent Acquisition Specialist)
+- TAM has access to create requisitions
 - No known defects blocking requisition creation

 ---